 The system uses a 20° of freedom robotic hand with real-time AI control to perform ultra fast piano sequences at around 130 BPM.… pic.twitter.com/pvxy8NgcRY

-Another impressive deom - this time from GENE-26.5
+Another impressive demo - this time from GENE-26.5

 GENE-26.5 is rather interesting. pic.twitter.com/jXNodUEZY8